Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Choose Buzzsprout if: You want better analytics, customer support, and audio enhancement tools.

-Spotify for Podcasters vs Transistor
+Spotify for Creators vs Transistor

 Transistor costs $19-99/month and targets professional podcasters and networks running multiple shows.

-| Feature | Spotify for Podcasters | Transistor |
+| Feature | Spotify for Creators | Transistor |

 |---|---|---|